-Read here about the sources of emotional distress following brain injury and how to know when to take a break to avoid the “push and crash” cycle:
+Read here about a) the sources of emotional distress following brain injury and b) the gradual approach to activity to support your recovery, i.e. how to know when to take a break to avoid the “crash and burn” cycle:

 I utilize a biopsychosocial approach to tailor treatment to an individual client’s needs while providing support in a safe and a compassionate environment.
 Clients can learn about the connections between their thoughts, emotions, and behaviours as well as about cognitive (thinking) functioning and its importance to daily life.
 Importantly, Heike is specialized in cognitive rehabilitation to support clients if their cognitive functioning (e.g., memory difficulties, difficulties with organizing and planning, or decision making) has been compromised.
 Heike also has more than a decade experience in early concussion intervention, and teaches/ guides clients in how to approach and manage physical symptoms (e.g., headaches, fatigue, sensory sensitivity) effectively.
 Heike’s goal is to support and guide clients on their journey to regain their footing in life, one step at a time, to improve their quality of life.